offendingcommit/valdris/Lore/Architect.md

 ### The Cataclysmic Event

-847 years ago, in what scholars now call **Year Zero After Silence (0 AS)**, every Architect across [[Valdris]] vanished simultaneously.
-This event, known as [[The Great Silence]], marks the most significant historical moment in recorded history.
+847 years ago, in what scholars now call **Year Zero After Silence (0 AS)**, every Architect across [Valdris](../Welcome.md) vanished simultaneously.
+This event, known as [The Great Silence](The%20Great%20Silence.md), marks the most significant historical moment in recorded history.

 **Simultaneous Disappearance**: Archaeological evidence shows that the Architects all vanished at the same moment, regardless of their location or activity.
 Mid-meal food remains preserved, partially completed projects abandoned, and sealed chambers suggest no preparation or warning.

 **Technology Shutdown**: Most Architect technology entered dormant states during the Silence, with only basic maintenance systems remaining active.
-Major installations like [[Thymeris the Golden]] sealed themselves completely, becoming impregnable until recent awakenings.
+Major installations like [Thymeris the Golden](../Architect%20Ruins/Thymeris%20the%20Golden.md) sealed themselves completely, becoming impregnable until recent awakenings.

 **No Remains**: Despite extensive excavation, no Architect bodies, bones, or physical remains have ever been discovered.
 They appear to have simply ceased to exist in physical form.